Sparrow-Labs/spree_spreedly_subscribable_products/README.md

 ## Contributing

+Please fork the extension and issue a pull request after you've committed your changes.

 Configure your spreedly API credentials if you want to create a test application and run the integration tests.
 Configuration takes place in config/spreedly_api_config.rb.
 After configuring the API credentials please consider executing